junxit/us-congress-bills-116/metadata.md

 - 2019-12-10 — Referred to the Committee on House Administration, and in addition to the Committees on Transportation and Infrastructure, and the Judiciary, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2019-12-10 — Referred to the Committee on House Administration, and in addition to the Committees on Transportation and Infrastructure, and the Judiciary, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2019-12-10 — Referred to the Committee on House Administration, and in addition to the Committees on Transportation and Infrastructure, and the Judiciary, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2019-12-11 — Referred to the Subcommittee on Economic Development, Public Buildings, and Emergency Management.
+- 2020-03-10 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2020-03-10 — Considered as unfinished business. (consideration: CR H1577-1578)
+- 2020-03-10 — Considered under suspension of the rules. (consideration: CR H1567-1574)
+- 2020-03-10 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+756.
+- 2020-03-10 — Motion to reconsider laid on the table Agreed to without objection.
+- 2020-03-10 — Ms. Lofgren moved to suspend the rules and agree to the resolution, as amended.
+- 2020-03-10 — On motion to suspend the rules and agree to the resolution, as amended Agreed to by the Yeas and Nays: (2/3 required): 395 - 13 (Roll no. 93). (text: CR H1567-1571)
+- 2020-03-10 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution, as amended Agreed to by the Yeas and Nays: (2/3 required): 395 - 13 (Roll no. 93).